 In year 7 students have 25 lessons a week.

 Below is a general overview of the topics students are taught throughout the year in each subject.
+You can view these in more depth using the drop-down icon and clicking the subject page link.

 If you would like to speak to us about any aspect of our curriculum please get in touch.